kanno-soe/kanno-soe/Exposition/Theory.md

 C_i'=\{x'\mid x\in C_i\}
 ```

-So, for every base clause
+So for every base clause
 `d ⇓ [C₁ ⋈ … ⋈ Cₙ]`, the closed prime has
 `d′ ⇓ [C₁′ ⋈ … ⋈ Cₙ′]` (lifted base clause)
 where each `Cᵢ′` is obtained by priming every designatum in `Cᵢ`.